CluckeyMcCormick/fictional-guacamole/FicGuac/README.md

 Games are complicated, and this project is no exception.
 To help test the game, we've developed individual scenes to put particular game concepts to the test.
 Those tests reside here.

 ### Textures
 This is where *most* of the textures sit - not all of them, but most of them.
-This directory is mandatory for the *Qodot* addon and the *Trenchbroom*.
+This directory is mandatory for the *Qodot* addon and the *Trenchbroom* level editor.
 Any texture that would be used by them, such as terrain textures or building component textures, needs to go in this directory.

 ### Util
 The contents of this directory are meant for debugging or otherwise enhancing other scenes.
 It's best to see this as a toolbox that other scenes draw from.